 While MSF as a whole continues to speak out about situations where political, military, or other concerns are causing or enabling medical emergencies, MSF’s Access Campaign advocated on behalf of patients when it comes to making lifesaving medications and vaccinations more widely available and affordable, particularly in developing countries.

-In 2012, MSF teams working in some 70 countries around the world provided more than 8.3 million outpatient consultations, admitted more than 472,000 patients for inpatient care, performed more than 784,000 antenatal consultations, and helped deliver more than 185,000 babies.
+In 2014, MSF teams working in 63 countries around the world provided around 8.3 million outpatient consultations, admitted more than 511,800 patients for inpatient care, and helped deliver more than 194,000 babies.

 MSF programs around the world address a host of different medical issues and challenges.
 Many offer general inpatient and/or outpatient care.
 Depending on the location, staff may also provide maternal and pediatric care, mental health care, surgery, physiotherapy, vaccinations, and treatment for malnutrition and diseases such as HIV/AIDS, tuberculosis (and drug-resistant tuberculosis), malaria, cholera, measles, and meningitis.